Course Description for M.A. Labor and Policy Studies

-How is labor dealing with the new challenges it faces in organizing, bargaining, servicing members, and acting politically?
-Among the challenges are those posed by increasing numbers of immigrants, women, and young workers in the workforce.
+How is labor dealing with the new challenges it faces in organizing, bargaining and servicing members and acting politically?
+Among the challenges are those posed by increasing numbers of immigrants, women and young workers in the work force.
 At the bargaining table, the challenges include demands for wage cuts, two-tiered wages and benefits, cuts in healthcare and other benefits.
 There are new demands from employers and employees for family care and flex-time.
 There are bargaining partners who face bankruptcy and government and union-sponsored bailouts.
 What has the recent split in the AFL-CIO and the emergence of a new federation, Change To Win, meant for labor’s organizing and political action?

-This course considers the history and principles of federal labor relations law and its relevance to both private and public sector labor relations.
+This course considers the history and principles of federal labor relations law and its relevance to both private- and public-sector labor relations.
 The text is that prepared by the Labor Law Section of the American Bar Association and is the standard authority in the field.
-We will gain an overview of the labor law and the parameters of decision making, as established legislatively, and by the National Labor Relations Board and the courts, which have guided the course of labor law in the United States.
-This course will also consider the importance of certain public sector labor and employment laws, including the Taylor Law in New York State.
+We will gain an overview of labor law and the parameters of decision making, as established legislatively, and by the National Labor Relations Board and the courts, which have guided the course of labor law in the United States.
+This course also will consider the importance of certain public-sector labor and employment laws, including the Taylor Law in New York state.

 Policy Formation in Unions

 For the past decade, unions have faced demanding times: declining memberships; corporate restructuring; demands for concessions; hostile government policies; failures of labor law; open union busting; foreign competition; new technology; and growing numbers of women, minority and part-time workers.
 The purpose of this course is to examine some of the recent problems faced by union policymakers and some of the new policies that they are developing to deal with these problems.